nailec1911/special_tictactoe/README.md

 ```
 * Enjoy !

-## The different version
+## The different versions
-Firstly, whatever the user do, the code must not crash.\
+Firstly, whatever the user do, the code must not crash.
 ### Main rules :
 All the functions are just one line, meaning :
 ```python
 def foo(param):
   return something(param)
 ```
-and the function can't be longer, and never more than 4 parameters.\
+A function can't have more than 4 parameters.\
 As few lines as possible outside functions, so just what is needed to start the game.\
 Obviously, I tried to make a DRY code, with a simple logic, no use of weird functions, no import, and 0 "powerful" keyword or function (like lambda).\
 And has my code is always clean, there is no endless loop, no break, no continue ...